Resources > Articles

 Read between the lines

-It’s tempting to take that initial feedback at face value, but in almost every case of a buyer citing price as the issue, we find this statement to be overly simplistic—if not misleading.
-That’s why it’s important to probe deeper into the buyer’s pricing concerns and seek more actionable feedback.
-And to be clear, lowering your solution’s price usually is a mistake.
+It’s tempting to take this initial feedback at face value, but it is often over simplistic and potentially misleading.
+That’s why it’s important to probe deeper into the buyer’s pricing concerns during the win-loss interview to seek more actionable feedback.

 No Clear or Justifiable Value Proposition